Peng Zhou

 +

 Consider a capping.
-Liouville manifold WW of CC.
-And **non-exact** Lagrangian LL of L\lcal.
-Consider holomorphic curve, bounded by LL.
+Liouville manifold $W$ of $C$.
+And **non-exact** Lagrangian $L$ of $\lcal$.
+Consider holomorphic curve, bounded by $L$.
 Maybe also with a Reeb chord at infinity.
 Consider a capping.
-Liouville manifold WW of CC.
-And **non-exact** Lagrangian LL of L\lcal.
-Consider holomorphic curve, bounded by LL.
+Liouville manifold $W$ of $C$.
+And **non-exact** Lagrangian $L$ of $\lcal$.
+Consider holomorphic curve, bounded by $L$.
 Maybe also with a Reeb chord at infinity.

 +